felixarntz/attachment-taxonomies/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Fixed: Uploading a new image via the Image block no longer causes a console error when opening the media library afterwards.
+Props lucymtc.

 = 1.2.0 =
 * Added: Add support for setting attachment terms via the REST API `wp/v2/media` endpoint.
 * Added: Add support for new `tax_relation` attribute on `gallery` shortcode to control whether to include attachments with _any_ or _all_ of the given taxonomies.